pytorch/glow/docs/Testing.md

 'utils/' downloads a number of pre-trained networks that we can use for testing.

-The Glow build scripts copy a few sample images and a run script that tests the loader program.
+The Glow build scripts copy a few sample images and a run script that tests the image-classifier program.
 The script can be executed with the command:

   ```
   build$./tests/images/run.sh